 “The curriculum aims to develop students’ abilities to address biases and the impact of social determinants on health outcomes, and advocate for high-quality patient care for all communities,” said Dr. Lisa Fortuna, the principal investigator of the grant and chair of the Department of Psychiatry and Neuroscience.
 “By partnering with practice groups, community clinics, and healthcare organizations in Inland Southern California, such as Kaiser Permanente, Riverside University Health Services, and others, our medical school is well-positioned to expand training in behavioral science and substance use disorder care.”

 Typically, medical students receive only a few lectures on substance addiction over their four years of study.
 The new curriculum will integrate substance use disorder education into the general medical school curriculum.
 It will focus on training 720 individuals, including medical students, trainees, and faculty, in substance use disorder care competencies over the three years of the grant.
-It will also address biases and discriminatory, stereotypical ideas about who does and does not use substances and need treatment.
+It will also address biases and discriminatory, stereotypical ideas about who do and do not use substances and need treatment.

 Fortuna will be joined by a large team of co-investigators across SOM and campus, including Dr. Pablo Joo, the senior associate dean for medical education, and Rosemary Tyrrell, a health sciences assistant clinical professor who directs SOM’s Office of Faculty Development.
 Jennifer Syvertsen, an associate professor of anthropology, will work with the team on using anthropological humanistic approaches to understanding how addictions affect communities.